 What is Tungsten Carbide?

-Tungsten carbide (WC) is a compound made from equal parts tungsten and carbon.
-The combination produces an exceptionally dense, hard material—nearly twice as strong as steel and about ten times harder than 18-karat gold.
+Tungsten carbide is nearly twice as strong as steel and about ten times harder than 18-karat gold.
 In its raw form, tungsten carbide is a fine gray powder, which is then sintered under heat and pressure to form a solid with remarkable wear resistance.

 Carbide’s hardness, combined with its ability to hold a sharp edge, makes it ideal for cutting, drilling, and forming other hard materials.
 It’s used in everything from cutting tools and dies to wear parts, valves, mining components, and surgical instruments.
 In many ways, tungsten carbide bridges the gap between metal and ceramic—it has the toughness of the former and the hardness of the latter.

-Why Carbide is difficult to Grind
+Why is Carbide Difficult to Grind?

 Tungsten carbide is extremely hard—around 9 on the Mohs scale—and very wear-resistant.
 Conventional abrasives such as aluminum oxide or silicon carbide dull quickly on carbide, generate excessive heat, and leave poor finishes.